-Mindfulness practice directly teaches you how to accept things while also giving you the tools to discern what things you can actually affect.
-When you can accept things that you cannot change, then you realize that there is no point in worrying about them, and any anxiety you may have will naturally fall away.
+Mindfulness practice directly teaches you how to accept things.
+This is while also giving you the tools to discern what things you can actually affect.
+When you can accept things that you cannot change, then you realize that there is no point in worrying.
+Any anxiety you may have will naturally fall away.

-Mindfulness is an excellent tool for people in addiction recovery because it directly helps them to deal with stress and anxiety that may have been underlying their addictive behaviors and can prevent future relapse.
+Mindfulness is an excellent tool for people in addiction because it directly helps them to deal with stress.
+These may have been underlying in their addictive behaviors and can prevent future relapse.
 By incorporating mindfulness into your life, you can not only further your recovery process but also improve your life overall.
 So, try incorporating mindfulness into your daily routine to start living a happier and healthier life today!
 Now you know how mindfulness empowers us!

 I hope you enjoyed reading about how mindfulness empowers us with stress management and anxiety.
 Furthermore, please leave your thoughts and comments below.
 Finally, read some other articles like this one on our frontpage.